sarandavies/facet_plots/README.md

 ggarrange(simple, simple_free, nrow = 2)

 # 2) Adding check marks
-## Since our plots don't have grid lines, comparing the y axes across multiple panels can be tricky this can be helped by using facet_rep_wrap from the 'lemon' package
+## Since our plots don't have grid lines, comparing the y axes across multiple panels can be tricky.
+This can be helped by using facet_rep_wrap from the 'lemon' package

 tick_marks <- ggplot(iris, aes(x=Sepal.Length, y =Sepal.Width, color=Species))+
   geom_point()+